-A description of the professional development and resources that will be provided to staff to support the distance learning program, including technological support.
+[A description of the professional development and resources that will be provided to staff to support the distance learning program, including technological support.]

+Given that the CCPA model has always functioned in a distance learning environment combined with in-person meetings between teacher and student, we are committed to ensuring as much access to high quality curriculum and instructional practices even if such programs are not able to offer the in-person element.
+Online learning alone without the personal connection is not the optimum learning environment and we will restore the personal instruction element with appropriate safety measures as soon as possible.
 CCPA is committed to providing ongoing support, guidance, and resources for teachers to maintain high-quality distance learning programs for students.
 To enhance teachers' skills, in-depth training in the use of the Canvas learning management system (LMS) and Google applications is provided.
 Canvas and Google apps afford teachers a means to provide instructional support, create class calendars, assign coursework, and deliver resources to students in a safe online environment.
 As an integral part of sharing blended classroom instruction, Canvas and Google apps offer a user-friendly, content-focused design in a platform that cultivates interconnected, digital teaching and learning opportunities.